 Exacerbating the Problem

-On the mobile front alone, in 2017 the number of proximity mobile payment users in the US will climb 32.4 percent to 50.8 million.
-By 2020, close to one-third of US smartphone users will use proximity payments at least once every six months, according to eMarketer.
-All of this points to the need for a seamless brand experience, which a card not present payment solution supports.
+According to Juniper research the worldwide recurring payment market is worth $13.2 trillion annually.
+On the mobile front alone, in 2023 the number of proximity mobile payment users in the US has climbed 22% to 114.8 million since 2020.
+By 2025, over one-third of US smartphone users will use proximity payments at least once every six months.